top of page

 Overview

-1637 Fund is a private investment vehicle established in 2023 and operated by 1637 Holdings, LLC.
+1637 Fund is a private investment office established in 2023 by an Australian entrepreneur and investor.

-The fund invests globally in debt and equity markets, with the objective of compounding capital over a fifty-year investment horizon.
+The fund invests globally in debt, equity and private markets, with the objective of compounding capital over a fifty-year investment horizon.

 Why 1637?

-Founded in 1602, the Dutch East India Company (VOC) received a monopoly from the Dutch Republic to conduct trade with Asia.
-An initial subscription offered shareholders the option to transfer their shares to a third party at their discretion.
-Quickly a secondary market arose as shareholders met in makeshift open-air markets that coalesced into the Amsterdam Stock Exchange - the world's first modern financial exchange.
+Founded in 1602, the Dutch East India Company (VOC) received an exclusive license from the Dutch Republic to conduct trade with Asia.
+When raising initial capital they offered shareholders the ability to transfer their shares to a third party at their discretion - a novel concept at the time.
+As the company's value rose, early backers looked to cash in by selling their shares in makeshift open-air markets that eventually coalesced into the Amsterdam Stock Exchange - the world's first modern financial exchange.

-Over the subsequent period, the VOC became the first company to establish shareholder rights, a dividend policy and a Board of directors that are pillars of modern corporate governance today.
-It also became the first company to experience shareholder activism and was separately shorted in a bear raid by an industrious syndicate of speculators.
+The VOC became the first company to establish shareholder rights, a dividend policy and a board of directors - pillars of modern corporate governance today.
+It also became the first company to be sold short and to experience shareholder activism.

-Over time tulips became a popular investment and a symbol of wealth.
-Forward contracts that were almost exclusively used by farmers were quickly hijacked by speculators.
-The price of a tulip rose tenfold in the last few months of 1636.
-In February of 1637 the music stopped and prices crashed over ninety percent.
+The VOC’s valuation peaked at around $7.9 trillion in today's U.S. dollars.
+This led to substantial prosperity for its shareholders and ushered in the Dutch Golden Age.
+A nation's newfound wealth flowed back into the financial markets as investors looked for the next big thing.
+In this era, tulips quickly emerged as a popular investment and a symbol of wealth.
+Forward contracts that were previously used by farmers were quickly hijacked by speculators.
+The price of a tulip rose tenfold in the last few months of 1636, with bulbs costing as much as a high end mansion.
+In February of 1637 the music stopped and prices crashed over 90 per cent.

-1637 perfectly epitomises how markets can create wealth over decades and take it away in days.
+1637 thus perfectly epitomises how markets can create wealth over decades and erase it in days.

 bottom of page